Dalgona/serum-site/pages/docs/templates.md

 * `tags`

-    An enumerable containg tag information.
-Please see the description for `list.html.eex` above for detailed description on this variable.
+    A list of _tag objects_.
+Please see [Objects Reference](%pages:docs/objects)
+    for more information about tag objects.

 * `contents`